ansys/pymapdl/doc/source/getting_started/faq.rst

 How do you report issues?
 =========================

-If you find an issue, the first place to visit for possible solutions is the :ref:`troubleshooting section <ref_troubleshooting>`.

-If you do not find a solution there, you can search for your issue within the `GitHub repository <pymapdl_repo_>`_.
-You can use `the search box <pymapdl_search_issues_pr_>`_ to find related issues or pull requests.
+To report bugs and documentation errors and to make feature requests, use the `PyMAPDL issues <pymapdl_issues_>`_ page of the GitHub repository.

 To ask more open-ended questions or seek advice from the community, use the `PyMAPDL discussions <pymapdl_discussions_>`_ page of the GitHub repository.

-To report bugs and documentation errors and to make feature requests, use the `PyMAPDL issues <pymapdl_issues_>`_ page of the GitHub repository.

 What are the pros and cons of PyMAPDL versus Ansys ACT?